Blue Blocking Lenses: A Beginner's Guide

 It is easy to be swept up in unfamiliar scientific jargon, especially when your health is on the line.
 Here, we have summarised where we think the research is at in making a decision about blue light.

 Some researchers suggest that overexposing the eye to blue light could perpetuate eye deterioration, including macular degeneration.
 As it stands, most eye health professionals agree that the link between macular degeneration and blue light exposure does not yet hold enough evidence to be confidently recommended as a preventative measure.
-As a result, there is no consensus within the scientific community as to whether or not blue blocking technology should be recommended in this way.
-It might be just as effective to wear a tin-foil hat to prevent macular degeneration.
+As a result, there is no consensus within the scientific community as to whether or not blue-blocking technology should be recommended in this way.